gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

 ---------------------

 | By default sound output will be via the edge connector on pin0 and the built-in speaker V2.
-| The V2 built in speaker can be turned off or on without affecting playing via pin0.
+| The V2 built-in speaker can be turned off or on without affecting playing via pin0.

 .. py:function::  speaker.off()